 - BREAD!!!
 What does a Greek Salad have in common with Scallop Scampi?
 Both recipes NEED a side of great bread.
 The most delicious part is to soak up those juices with some toast.
 I like to brush our bread with a spot of olive oil.

 - Extra Protein.
-If you’re missing protein, you can add roasted salmon or grilled chicken.
+You can add roasted salmon or grilled chicken if you're missing protein.

 - Serving a crowd.
 You can easily scale this salad.
 Use the custom slider in the recipe box to help adjust the amounts.

 Chopped Greek Salad is perfect for making ahead of time.
 While the salad is perfectly delicious after you prep it, it's even more delicious after the flavors have marinated for a bit.